 Behavioral science master's programs often explore topics like human behavior, abnormal psychology and social problems.
-To learn about the prerequisites and common courses for these programs, as well as employment prospects and possible earnings after graduation, keep reading.
+Students in these programs may learn about topics such as consumer behavior and more.

 A bachelor's degree in any field is required for application to a master's degree program in the behavioral sciences, according to the Bureau of Labor Statistics (BLS).
-Additionally, many programs require Graduate Record Examination (GRE) scores and a designated minimum grade point average.
+Additionally, many programs require Graduate Record Examination (GRE) scores.

 Many programs can be customized to specialize in a specific area of behavioral science, such as adolescence, gerontology or the criminal population.
 Students are trained in experimental and qualitative research methods.
 Course topics include:

 - Developmental psychology

 - Abnormal psychology

 - Cultural development